Tell me more ×

 First, I would put all space, except /boot, in a LVM2 volume.
 That's because it makes it so much easier to adjust partition size later, even on live systems and modern file systems.

-I would not used unallocated space, as that could later be used to expand the other partitions, as I'm using LVM2.
+I would not used all unallocated space now, as that could later be used to expand the other partitions, as I'm using LVM2.
 I could even add new paritions like /tmp, but that is a bit more complicated.
 I never use anything but LVM2 anymore.
-With that, I can even move the installation to RAID disks in 30 minutes, including creating and copy files and all.
+With that, I can even move the installation to RAID disks in less than 30 minutes, including creating and copy files and all.

 For more information about LVM2, read this: http://www.debian-administration.org/articles/410